Ayamarmash/SOLID-Principles/Single Responsibility Principle/src/edu/najah/eng/solid/srp/assignment/README.md

 1- The class (Invoice) is supposed to be only for creating Invoice tickets.

-3- we should have class for actions on invoices (InvoiceHelper).
+3- we should have class for actions on invoice (InvoiceHelper).

 2- we should have an interface (to accept any type of databases) for Databases, for making connection, add and delete records (IDatabase).